videor/AutoPilotConditionalAccess/AutoPilotConditionalAccess/azure-quickstart-templates/301-conditionalaccess-policy-versioning-automation/readme.md

-# Tutorial:	Backup and Restore Conditional Acess Policies
+# Tutorial:	Easy Versioning of Conditional Acess Policies

-Intent: As an IT admin, I want to be able to easily backup conditional access policies so I can undo policy changes.
+Intent: As an IT admin, I want to be able to version control all conditional access policies changes so I can roll-back to a previous version when needed.

-You can use the conditional access APIs to manage policy backups that you can then use to recover from accidental policy changes.
+You can use the conditional access APIs to manage policy versioning that you can then use to roll-back from non-compliant policy changes.
 For example, you can:

 As a IT admin, add, update or delete a conditional access policy using conditional APIs.
-The cretion of conditional access policy will backup the policy within onedrive and any updates to the conditional access policy will update the relevant backup copy within Onedrive.
+The cretion of conditional access policy will create a versioning-enabled policy file within onedrive.
+Any updates to the conditional access policy will update the relevant file with new policy version.

 This automation can be very useful for:
 - Organizations that manages large numbers of conditional access policies.
 OR
 - Identity partners that manages policy backups for customers.

-This tutorial shows how to build a [logic app](https://docs.microsoft.com/en-us/azure/logic-apps/) that automates policy backup to Onedrive.
-Specifically, this logic app monitors the audit logs for policy changes made using conditional access APIs and either creates a new backup file or updates exisiting backup file within onedrive.
+This tutorial shows how to build a [logic app](https://docs.microsoft.com/en-us/azure/logic-apps/) that automates policy versioning to Onedrive.
+Specifically, this logic app monitors the audit logs for policy changes made using conditional access APIs and either creates a new versioning-enabled file or updates exisiting file version.

 In this tutorial, you learn how to: